 Fully open the battery drawer.
 Remove the battery.
 Insert

-Insert the new battery into the battery drawer with the + side facing upwards.
+Insert the new battery into the battery drawer.
+Make sure the + side is facing up.

+Insert it from above, NOT from the side.

 Close

 Close the battery drawer.
 The hearing aid will play a jingle through the earpiece.
-Hold the earpiece close to your ear to hear the jingle.
-Volume Control